marksikaundi/30Days0f-React-Native/day-01/day-01.cq.md

 ## Why React Native?

 Many developers write native mobile applications using platform-supported languages, such as Swift/Objective-C for iOS and Java/Kotlin for Android.
-Instead of writing in different languages to build for both platforms, React Native allows you to build parts of your application (or all of it) in a single language (JavaScript) and framework (React).
+Instead of writing in different languages to build for both platforms, React Native allows you to build parts of your application (or all of it) in a single language (JavaScript) and framework (React Native).
 This minimizes the burden of familiarizing yourself with all the different languages, toolchains and development environments needed to support both iOS and Android.
 In other words, you can re-use any prior React and JavaScript knowledge from building web apps when building native mobile apps.

 In addition to making it easy to share code between iOS and Android, React Native also allows developers to build components or functionality specific to one platform.
 We can write native components and APIs and define a “bridge” to the JavaScript interface.
 This flexibility means we can use React Native both for brand new projects and existing native applications.